Realms are the main categorisation of content on MageQuest.

 Each quest is focused on a singular, specific and concise (short) topic that should easily be able to be completed in a single session of learning (< 30 minutes).

 Each quest is broken down into the following areas (which make up the main parts of the page):

 - Story - contains the overview of the topic and explains the concepts in detail - the 'main lesson'

-- Quest - walks you through a step by step exercise of building a real world code example based on the concepts learnt from the 'Story'.
+- Mission - walks you through a step by step exercise of building a real-world code example based on the concepts learnt from the 'Story'.
 A finished, working example is also provided for reference (hosted on Github)

-To help you determine whether the current quest is suitable for you Magento experience level:
+To help you determine whether the current quest is suitable for your Magento experience level: